KofiAnnan97/apgb_converter/README.md

 *** **Disclaimer: The colors from this tool will be close but not fully representative of what the Analogue Pocket will show.** ***

 # APGB Converter
-A tool designed to provide a convenient way of creating custom GB palettes for the Analogue Pocket.
+A tool designed to provide a convenient way of creating custom GameBoy palettes for the Analogue Pocket.

 ## Overview
 - [Roadmap](#roadmap)